useshortcut/api-cookbook/set-up-instructions.md

 6. Close your Terminal window - this is necessary for the change to be applied!
 7. Open new Terminal window and test your environment variable by typing:
 `echo $CLUBHOUSE_API_TOKEN`

+If you are just testing things out, or don't need to regularly access the Clubhouse API, you can set a temporary environment variable.

+In your command line window, type `export CLUBHOUSE_API_TOKEN='YOUR_TOKEN_VALUE'` where YOUR_TOKEN_VALUE is your actual API token from Clubhouse.
+Keep the single quotes around the token.

+When you close your command line window, this variable will be removed, and you'll need to add it again every time to you want to use something in the Cookbook.

 #### Setting up and using a virtual environment